zachvalenta/django-scaffold/README.md

 # what is this?

 Scaffold for Django apps.
-Basic project setup + Makefile.
+Basic project setup + healthcheck, testing, Makefile.

 # where to start?